yjl9903/Optc/README.md

 }
 ```

-Optc will automatically generate a default command with a required paramter `text` and a subcommand `greet` with an optional paramter `name`.
+When running the above CLI script, Optc will automatically generate a default command with a required paramter `text`, and a subcommand `greet` with an optional paramter `name`.

 ```bash
 optc examples/echo.ts word